obabichev/react-token-auth/README.md

 #### `IAuthProviderConfig<Session>`

 - `getAccessToken?: (session: Session) => TokenString` - function which allows to extract access token from the whole session object
+- `getExpirationTime?: (session: Session) => Maybe<number>` - function which allows to extract expiration time from the whole session object.
+Default time from JWT token.
 - `storageKey?: string = 'REACT_TOKEN_AUTH_KEY'` - key that will be used to store value in local storage
 - `onUpdateToken?: (session: Session) => Promise<Maybe<Session>>` - function to update access token when it is expired
 - `onHydratation?: (session: Maybe<Session>) => void` - function to process your tokens when `useAuth` is called.